 During Phase 10, a total of 3 calls for tenders and 12 official invitations have been released, which have resulted in a total of 16 contracts awarded to various entities (Annex 2).
 In addition, one call of expression of interest was published, which resulted in 5 memorandums of understanding.
-A total of 30 reports were produced in the framework of ICCAT GBYP in Phase 10 (Annex 1a).
 A total of 15 scientific papers have been produced in Phase 10 (list in Annex 1b), while others will be published in the following months.
 So far, the GBYP has produced in total, over the first 10 Phases, 399 activity reports and 307scientific papers.

-Other routine project management activities have been the actions related to GBYP Research Mortality Allowance, the Tag awareness and reward programme, the regular communication with the Steering Committee members and the updating of the GBYP web page.
+Other routine project management activities have been the actions related to GBYP Research Mortality Allowance, the Tag awareness and reward program, the regular communication with the Steering Committee members and the updating of the GBYP web page.